TypeScript 2.0

 Glob support is here!!
 Glob support has been one of the most requested features.

-Glob-like file patterns are supported two properties include and exclude.
+Glob-like file patterns are supported by two properties include and exclude.

 Example